 Modified video games.
 Four modified versions of the video game Doom II (iD Software, 1994) were created using software modification tools (Judd, 2011; vd Heiden, 2012).
 These four versions were designed to create a 2 (Difficulty: Easy, Difficult) x 2 (Violence: Nonviolent, Violent) design.

 Across the four video games, all gameplay variables are held constant.
 Players had a rapid-fire tool and a slow-but-powerful tool (in the violent condition, these were a chaingun and a shotgun).
 All four versions of the game used the same levels so that level geography and the placement of supplies and enemies were the same across conditions.
-Levels were designed to be easy to navigate, reducing time spent exploring the map and maximizing the player’s time spent in combat.
+Levels were designed to be easy to navigate, reducing time spent exploring the map and maximizing the player’s time spent interacting with game characters.
 In the case that the player’s health was reduced to zero, he would start again from the most recent of six checkpoints.

 Violent content was manipulated by changing the graphics, sounds, and story of the game while leaving the controls and enemy behavior constant.
 In the violent version, enemy graphics and sounds were borrowed from Brutal Doom (Abenante, 2012), a modified form of Doom II that makes the game more violent.
 In this game, defeated enemies exploded into fountains of gore, severed limbs, and scattering teeth.
 Participants in this condition were told that they must kill all the demons from hell.
 Players maintained their health and ammunition by picking up medkits, bullets, and shotgun shells.
 In the nonviolent version, enemy graphics and sounds were borrowed from Chex Quest (Digital Café, 1996), a modified version of Doom II that replaces the enemies with silly-looking booger aliens.
 The players’ weapons were similarly replaced with “zorchers,” science-fiction tools that resemble remote controllers.
 Participants in this condition were told that the aliens are lost and confused and need to be sent home with the zorcher.
 Players maintained their health and ammunition by picking up fruits, vegetables, “zorch pellets,” and “zap tapes.”